 Artificial intelligence (AI) and machine learning make it possible for eCommerce stores to personalize and automate a lot of the customer experience.
 AI continuously collects information about the use, how they shop, what items they browse, which pages they go on, which emails they open.

-Ecommerce brands can use a customer data platform (CDP) like Zaius to store all that information and use it in their email marketing campaigns.
+Ecommerce brands can use a customer data platform (CDP) like Zaius to store all that information and use it in their email marketing campaigns (read more on e-commerce email marketing agencies).
 There are CRO tools that use AI like ConvertCart that stores data on each user and displays dynamic content in an effort to maximize conversions.

 3. Marketplace innovate and take on omnichannel